ia-comp/f1-telemetry/readme.md

 This project is inspired by the Fastlytics platform.
+Going to try and just vibe code this one to show I can use AI.

 Techstack:
 - Frontend: React + TypeScript, Plotly.js for charts.